near/near-roc-components/README.md

 ```

 This should result in your local gateway running at `http://localhost:3000` and the hot reload server running at `ws://localhost:4000`.

+_NOTE: You'll probably see a TypeScript error in the build log for `wallet-selector-control`, but you can safely ignore this.
+Look at [this PR](https://github.com/near/react-on-chain/pull/426) for more context if you're curious._

 **4.** Open up the local gateway in your browser: `localhost:3000`.
 In the bottom right of your screen, click on the `Dev Tools` tab to expand the drawer.
 Click on the `Flags` tab and enter the `bos-loader URL` value that was output earlier from `bos-loader` - which should be: `http://localhost:3030`.
 Also, enter the `Hot Reload URL` value - which should be: `ws://localhost:4000`.
 Finally, click `Save URL` on both inputs.